D.H. Griffin Companies: D.H. Griffin Construction

 Formed in 1995, they build large structures such as bridges, prisons and schools.
 They have offices in the North Carolina cities of Greensboro, and Raleigh.

 D.H.
 Griffin Contracting

 Formerly the Taft Contracting Company, one of the largest equipment installation specialists in the US, this division is responsible for moving heavy machinery, dismantling and relocating manufacturing plants, as well as hauling and warehousing of industrial equipment.

+Griffin Services

+Griffin Services is a specialized contractor focused on environmental remediation and related services.
+The company is a certified woman-owned business enterprise (WBENC).

+Griffin Forensic Services

+Griffin Forensic Services provides secure forensic storage and evidence preservation for materials recovered from incident sites.
+Their services support investigations, insurance review, and legal proceedings where documentation, traceability, and chain-of-custody are critical.

+Griffin Industrial Contracting Company

+Griffin Industrial Contracting Company (GICC) is a mechanical contracting and millwright services firm operating within the advanced manufacturing, automotive, aerospace, and amusement industries.
+The company is a certified woman-owned business enterprise and is union staffed.

 Demolition & Asbestos Removal, Inc. (DARI)

 Owned by the Griffin family, this division handles the demolition of buildings that contain hazardous materials such as asbestos, as well as the final disposal of hazardous materials from these buildings.

 DARI Disaster Mitigation & Restoration Division

 This division of the environmental affiliate of DH Griffin, DARI, supplements the existing asbestos & demolition services offered with providing disaster mitigation and restoration in response to residential and commercial structural damage cause by water, fire, mold, storm, and other types of damages.